barreiros/VibeWhisper/memory-bank/activeContext.md

 - **Testing:** Focus on testing recent features (concurrent transcriptions, language/prompt settings, window focus) **and the new 3D transcription window visual**.
 - **Refinements:** Address minor UX issues like transcription window closure.
 - **Implement Cube Volume Reactivity:** Make the 3D cube's opacity react to microphone input volume.
+- **Implement Stop Recording on Cube Click:** Allow users to stop the recording session by clicking the 3D cube in the transcription window.

 ## Recent Changes

+- **Implement Stop Recording on Cube Click (2025-04-02):**

+  - Modified `src/core/CubeVisualizer.js`: Added a click event listener to the canvas element.
+On click, it calls `window.electronAPI.requestStopRecording()`.
+  - Modified `src/preload/transcriptionPreload.js`: Exposed `requestStopRecording` via `contextBridge`, which sends the `stop-recording-request` IPC message to the main process.
+  - Modified `src/core/IpcHandler.js`: Added a listener for the `stop-recording-request` IPC message, which calls `audioRecorder.stopRecordingAndTranscribe()`.

 - **Revert Opacity Damping Factor (Match Scale) (2025-04-02):**